• Skip to primary navigation

 Moqueca de peixe:

-• I always undercook the fish slightly.
+• Cooking time: I always undercook the fish slightly.
 It will still have a couple of minutes cooking time together with the prawns that are added at the end of the cooking time and they will continue cooking while you bring the pot to the dish.

 • Add the peeled and deveined prawns and continue simmering for 2 or 3 minutes until the prawns turn white.